Saturday, October 12, 2024

 Having interviewed or corresponded with many Cajuns punished for speaking French as schoolchildren, and having even interviewed one elderly teacher who did some of the punishing, I believe there was no top-down directive from the Louisiana state Board of Education advising educators to use punishment.

-Rather, I believe some individual teachers and principals, when faced with the task of making French-speaking children learn English, concluded on their own that punishment was (alas!) the best method for handling the issue.
+Rather, I believe some individual teachers and principals, when faced with the task of making French-speaking children learn English, concluded on their own (unfortunately) that punishment was the best method for handling the issue.

 This would explain why, for instance, some Cajun interviewees told me that certain teachers punished for speaking French, while other teachers in the same school did not.